jasonewall/hex/hex_action/README.md

 `@Param("post")`.
 The `@Param` annotation tells the `ControllerAction` to look in all parameter types: query string, form data, and route params for a parameter named `"post"`.
 Then it tries to coerce that value into the proper class type.

-    NOTE: Of course you can't send complex data types from HTML forms. **hex**'s complex type coercion looks for a series of request parameters that are formatted a specific way and uses those parameters to infer which properties on the target object should be populated.
-As long as you're using the jsp helpers tags packaged with **hex** you don't need to worry about this.
+    NOTE: Of course you can't send complex data types from HTML forms. hex's complex type coercion looks for a series of request parameters that are formatted a specific way and uses those parameters to infer which properties on the target object should be populated.
+As long as you're using the jsp helpers tags packaged with hex you don't need to worry about this.

 ### Implicit Members